100 Stories

 The view is really something else.

-One of the other interesting points about the restaurant is that the menu is based on ‘Japanese’ pasta.
-Japan is pretty well known for creating a vast variety of flavors for snacks, for example, we have a huge variety of kit kats only available in Japan like macha, flavor and Nihonshu (日本酒).
+One of the other interesting points about the restaurant is that the menu is based on Japanese-style pasta.
+Japan is pretty well known for creating a vast variety of flavors for snacks, for example, we have a huge variety of Kit Kats only available in Japan, like matcha and sake.
 As a result, we also have a lot of pasta recipes invented here in Japan.
-One of my favorites is たらこスパゲティ、made mainly from butter and cod roe, which was actually made by the founder of famous spaghetti restaurant 「壁の穴」in the 1960s.
-If you’ve never tried it, please give it a go, it is very easy to make at home and is very, very good.
+One of my favorites is Tarako spaghetti、made mainly from butter and cod roe, which was actually made by the founder of famous spaghetti restaurant Kabe no Ana (壁の穴 – “Hole in the Wall”) in the 1960s.
+If you’ve never tried it, please give it a go; it is very easy to make at home and is very, very good.

 So here at Spaghetti N34, the chef specializes in making Japanese spaghetti and I’m not going to lie, he does a pretty amazing job!